GregRos/preszr/README.md

 The rule is that two encodings with the same *key* can't exist on a `Preszr` object.

 * For built-in encodings, the version is always `0`.
-Instead of using this system, **any change in a built-in encoding will cause a change in the major version of the library.**
+Instead of using this system, **any change in a built-in encoding will cause a change in the library’s major version.**
 * For user-defined encodings, the version defaults to `1`, but can be any positive, [safe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger#:~:text=A%20safe%20integer%20is%20an,fit%20the%20IEEE%2D754%20representation.) integer.

 Another rule is that two encodings with the same name must encode the same prototype.

-When `preszr` receives a value to encode, it will encode it using the encoding that has the highest version, noting that version down in the *preszr message*.
+When `preszr` receives a value to encode, it will encode it using the encoding with the highest version, noting that version down in the *preszr message*.
 It won't do this when decoding, though.
 Instead, `preszr` will try to find a decoder that matches the encoding key exactly.
 If it can't find, it will throw an error.

 This follows the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle):

 > Be conservative in what you send, be liberal in what you accept

 It means that you'll be able to read legacy data, but never write it, and updating it is as easy as decoding and then re-encoding it.
-It was mainly designed this way to make the versioning system as simple as possible, though.

 When you version an encoding, there are a few more restrictions you have to follow:

-* If you have a versioned encoding, each instance must have the `version` property - it will never be inferred This makes it clear that your encoding is versioned.
+* If you have a versioned encoding, each instance must have the `version` property - it will never be inferred.
+This makes it clear that your encoding is versioned.
 * You must also specify the `name` property.
 This is because a change in your object can cause the inferred name to change.

 Versioned encodings still go into the `encodes` list of encodings, in any order, as separate objects.
 Grouping them together doesn't do anything.